FAQ COVID-19 UPDATES & RESOURCES

-At this time, many of our programs are running remotely in a different format (either by phone or by video conferencing).
+At this time, many of our programs are running remotely with a few exceptions on site.
 We are keeping program participants informed through WhatsApp.
 We are also actively trying to find ways to promote indirect jobs in the community that can benefit our day workers while social distancing.

 HOW CAN WE HELP

 Hundreds of our local immigrant families are facing a chaotic and stressful time.
 Many have been living paycheck-to-paycheck and do not have savings or support systems to help them.
 We are working around the clock to organize food distribution, collaborating with city officials to help uninsured immigrants if they become sick, keeping our building open for day workers, offering urgent care management and referrals, and providing video and immigration legal phone consultations to those in need.
 We hope you will support our efforts to work together not to let our community down when they need us the most.

 - Amazon Wish List - Thank you to all who have given so generously through our wish list.
 We have distributed these essential items to our program participants.
 We regularly update the items and priorities to reflect what is needed most.
 Click here if you want to help out.

 Please note that we cannot accept any physical dropoffs of food donations at B1C.
 Therefore, we have put together an Amazon Wish List instead.